darja/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Filling empty values by average steps for day
+Empty values are replaced by average number of steps for corresponding interval

 ```r